PimDeWitte/DynamicUpdateClient/README.md

 When the exit code is 0, the update was successful and the from_version  value should be updated.

-When the exit code is 1, the update was not successful and this package should be ignored in the future
+When the exit code is 1, the update was not successful and this package should be ignored in the future.
+As a security, the maximum amount of times an update can fail is 4 times.

 When the exit code is 2, the update was not successful but should be attempted again in X minutes.
 The update client must first do that before continuing with the next update.